pekkizen/uniprod/README.md

 # uniprod

-These functions are for computing and comparing sample mean values of products of Uniform(0, 1) random numbers.
+Functions for computing statistics of products of Uniform(0, 1) random numbers.

 Loading prod.R in workspace calls Rcpp/C++ compiler for C++ functions in uniprod.cpp file.
 Copy both files to a same directory.